tracebit-com/context-bombs/README.md

 ### How we tested context bombs
 Strings in this repo have been tested against five frontier models performing a red team engagement in a realistic AWS environment.
-Deploying one single canary bomb inside the environment had a huge impact on stopping offensive AI agents.
+Deploying a single context bomb inside the environment (as an AWS secret) had a huge impact on stopping offensive AI agents.
 For instance, admin privilege escalation went from 57% of runs to 5%.

 Models tested:
 | Model           | Provider  |